 Given the challenges of getting your data back, it’s best for individuals and companies to do everything they can to prevent ransomware attacks.

 Cyberattacks involving ransomware remain a major threat to companies and individuals.
-The most troubling trend is that ransomware is becoming more sophisticated and increasingly targets businesses.
-And in many cases, the targets are unable to recover their data.
+The most troubling trend is that ransomware attacks are becoming more sophisticated and increasingly target businesses.
+And in many cases, the victims are unable to recover their data.
 For this reason, organizations and individuals need to take preventative measures to defend themselves from these kinds of cyberattacks.

 Looking for some quick information about ransomware and how to protect yourself?
 Here are some frequently asked questions!

 Ransomware is a form of malware used to encrypt and hijack a network’s or system’s sensitive files and data.
 The hacker who launched the attacks holds the files, network or devices hostage until the victim pays a Bitcoin ransom for a decryption key.
 The decryption key restores the encrypted files and gives the victim access again.
 Cybersecurity experts are divided on whether or not victims should pay ransoms, though, as they may not get their files back.

 To remove ransomware, you’ll need to reboot your system in safe mode and install anti-malware security software.
 Run a scan and remove it, then reboot your computer.
 Unfortunately, this will only remove the malware.
 It won’t decrypt your files if they’ve already been compromised.

 Typically ransomware is injected through clicking malicious links or downloading infected files in phishing emails.
 This can also occur if you’ve navigated to a compromised website with an out-of-date browser and no anti-virus software.
 A hacker can also infect a network if someone has given up sensitive login data after falling victim to social engineering tactics.